Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   just executes the method or function associated with that stored procedure.
   The execution happens with that JAR file in the classpath.

-That's how easy it is to created a stored procedure.
+That's how easy it is to create a stored procedure.
 For bonus points, you could call the new stored procedure with a nightly task.

 ```sql